Snowy Baker: Athletics record

 Baker was also prominent at polo, water polo, cricket and diving, and proficient in surfing, fencing, hockey, rowing, yachting and equestrian events.
 He appeared at the 1908 London Olympics, representing Australasia in the 4 × 200 m freestyle relay, finishing fourth, and in the diving where he lost in the first round, coming seventh against the powerful Germans who dominated the sport at the time.
 He also took part in the Olympic boxing competition, where he lost the final match against Johnny Douglas, winning a silver medal.
 Baker is the only Australian athlete to complete in three separate sports at the Olympic Games, and he did it all at the same Olympics.
 Supporters of Snowy Baker, later claimed that Douglas' father was the referee and sole judge, but Douglas Sr was there merely to present the medals, in his role as president of the ABA, and had no part in the actual judging.

 Rugby union career

-Baker was a scrum-half who claimed two international rugby caps for Australia.
-His debut game was against Great Britain, at Sydney, on 2 July 1904.
+Started out his rugby union playing career with the Warrigal FC based at Double Bay on the southern shores of Sydney Harbour, alongside Herbert 'Dally' Messenger and Sid 'Sandy' Pearce.
+All three moved on to Eastern Suburbs club and much greater prominence.
+Baker was a scrum-half (and as noted above) gained honours with NSW (now Waratahs) and Australia (now Wallabies).